cubiclesoft/server-instant-start/README.md

 Getting Started
 ---------------

-Open the following in a new tab to start creating a Droplet on DigitalOcean (read the Non-DigitalOcean Setup section below for other VPS providers):
+Open the following in a new tab to start creating a Droplet on DigitalOcean:

 [![Deploy to DO](https://mp-assets1.sfo2.digitaloceanspaces.com/deploy-to-do/do-btn-blue.svg)](https://cloud.digitalocean.com/droplets/new?size=s-1vcpu-1gb&distro=ubuntu&options=ipv6)

+(Read the Non-DigitalOcean Setup section below for other VPS providers.)

 Under "Select additional options" check the checkbox that says "User data".
 Copy and paste the following script into the box that appears and modify it as you see fit: